PyLadiesBerlin/resources/workshops/20_python_beginners_workshop/tasks/short_tasks/practice_boolean.md

 # Exercise 2: Boolean & Comparisons

-This is the way how you usually write comments in Python:
+This is the way how you write comments in Python:

 ~~~Python
 # Hi!
 I'm Anna and I live in practice_boolean.md.